chunmingwang/Portable-AI-USB/README.md

 ├── ollama/                 ← AI engine (Windows)
 ├── ollama_mac/             ← AI engine (Mac, auto-downloaded)
 ├── models/                 ← AI model files
-├── anythingllm/            ← Chat interface app
+├── anythingllm/            ← Chat interface installer
-└── anythingllm_data/       ← Your chats & settings (portable!)
+├── anythingllm_app/        ← Chat interface app (extracted on first run) └── anythingllm_data/       ← Your chats & settings (portable!)
 ```

 ## ⚠️ Important Notes

+- **First launch ever** — AnythingLLM needs to be extracted to the USB.
+This takes:
+  - ⚡ Fast USB (USB 3.0+): **1–3 minutes**
+  - 🐢 Slow USB (USB 2.0): **up to 30–40 minutes** — do NOT close the window!
-- **First launch on a new computer** may take 30-60 seconds to load
+- **First launch on a new computer** after extraction may take 30–60 seconds to load
-- The AI runs on your **CPU** — responses take 10-30 seconds depending on hardware
+- The AI runs on your **CPU** — responses take 10–30 seconds depending on hardware
 - If you have a **GPU**, responses will be much faster
 - Always **safely eject** the USB before unplugging